Why do I have to pay up front when it comes to conveyancing in Windermere?

-Most buyers of new build property in Windermere approach us having been asked by the developer to exchange contracts and commit to the purchase even before the house is ready to move into.
-This is because developers in Windermere typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Windermere contact us having been asked by the builder to exchange contracts and commit to the purchase even before the property is constructed.
+This is because developers in Windermere typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Windermere or who has acted in the same development.

 How does the Landlord & Tenant Act 1954 impact my business offices in Windermere and how can you help?